freemansoft/CircuitPython-playground/README.md

 ```

 ## MCP2221
-Thse programs are intended to run from Blinka on a PC (Windows or Mac) using an MCP2221 as a prot expander
+Thse programs are intended to run from Blinka on a PC (Windows or Mac) using an MCP2221 as a prot expander.

+*Mandatory Configuration*
-*Mandatory* environment configuration that must be done before running host Python
+Environment configuration that must be done before running host Python `python3`
 * Linux `set BLINKA_MCP2221=1`
 * Powershell `$env:BLINKA_MCP2221=1`